MSN Financial Aid

 Is the Financial Aid sufficient to cover the cost of the program and living expenses?

 Students find that the monies they receive in Federal loans covers the cost of the program and modest living expenses.

 How Do I Qualify for Financial Aid?

 In order to qualify for financial assistance a student must be enrolled for at least six credits per semester and be degree seeking.
-Need-based aid for graduate students includes subsidized Stafford loans.
-Non-need-based aid for graduate students includes scholarships and unsubsidized Stafford loans and Federal Graduate PLUS loans on which the interest accrues from the date of disbursement.
+All financial aid for graduate level students is non-need based aid.
+Non-need based aid for graduate students includes scholarships, Unsubsidized Stafford loans and Federal Graduate PLUS loans on which the interest accrues from the date of disbursement.
 Internal scholarships from the School of Nursing are merit-based.
 They are awarded based on a combination of the student's incoming grade point average and GRE, GMAT or other standardized test score.
 Full-time enrollment (12 hours per semester) is required to be considered for a scholarship award.
 Part-time students and post-master's students are not eligible for scholarships but may qualify for loans.
 Post-master’s students do not qualify for federal loans but can apply for private loans which are based on credit-worthiness.
 In order for students to be considered for scholarships they must be accepted to the School of Nursing and have matriculated (paid their deposit).
 All awards are made through the School of Nursing Scholarship Committee according to the requirements of the funding source.

 How Do I Apply?

 To apply for federal Stafford student loans and/or an internal scholarship, a current or prospective student must complete one application: the Free Application for Federal Student Aid (FAFSA) (www.fafsa.ed.gov).
 Our school code for the FAFSA is 003535.